marcelovani/bfd/README.md

 [Barrio](https://www.drupal.org/project/bootstrap_barrio) offers a
 sophisticated configuration of the Bootstrap **components/layout** and **color/font** in the theme configuration.
-This may be out of reach for normal users and also a constraint for developers who want to have total control over front-end development with only the Twig templates and SCSS files as this theme offers.
+This may be out of reach for normal users and is also a constraint for developers who want to have total control over front-end development with only the Twig templates and SCSS files as this theme offers.
 It does not offer a "ready to use" solution as this theme does.